Associate Professor Matthew Bell

 In 2019, Matthew was awarded a PhD by King's College London for his research into residential construction regulation through the Centre for Construction Law.

 From 2006-14, Matthew was an Editor (including founding Managing Editor) of Construction Law International, the publication of the International Bar Association's International Construction Projects Committee.
-He has published widely in the field, including being co-author of the books, Understanding Australian Construction Contracts (2008), Construction Law in Australia (3rd ed, 2011) and Residential Construction Law (2021).
+He has published widely in the field, including being co-author of the books, Understanding Australian Construction Contracts (2008), Construction Law in Australia (3rd ed, 2011) and Residential Construction Law (2021; 2nd ed, 2025) and co-editor of Private Law and Building Safety (2025).

 Upon completion of his undergraduate studies at The University of Melbourne, Matthew undertook his articles at Clayton Utz in Melbourne.
 He settled in the Construction Group and was appointed Senior Associate in 2000.
 Matthew consolidated his knowledge in the specialist area of construction law through being in the first intake of Melbourne Law School's Master of Construction Law in 2000.
 He completed his studies towards the Masters at King's College, University of London in 2003-04.